openml/docs/docs/Website.md

 pip install dash
 ```

-Download or clone the source code for the OpenML website from [GitHub](https://github.com/openml/openml.org)
+Download or clone the source code for the OpenML website from [GitHub](https://github.com/openml/openml.org).
-Install the necessary components by running this in the home folder (with the `package.json` file):
+Then, go into that folder and install the necessary components by running this in the home folder (with the `package.json` file):

 ``` python
 npm install